xoseperez/basicstation-docker/README.md

 * Support for multiple concentrators on the same device (using one basicstation service).
 * Compatible with The Things Stack (Comunity Edition / TTNv3) or Chirpstack LNS amongst others.
 * CUPS & LNS protocol configuration supported
+* Gateway autoprovision for TTS servers (TTI or TTN)
 * Almost one click deploy and at the same time highly configurable.

 Based on Semtech's [Basics™ Station](https://github.com/lorabasics/basicstation/) code.